kurono73/STMap_Exporter/README.md

 # STMap Exporter

-This is a stripped-down version of Cupy (GPU Acceleration) for public release.
-Compatible versions can be found here. https://github.com/kurono73/STMap_Exporter_Gpu
+This is the public release version of Extensions with the Cupy (GPU Acceleration) feature removed.
+The GPU Acceleration-enabled version can be found here. https://github.com/kurono73/STMap_Exporter_Gpu

 ## Overview